shcho1904/AWR6843ISK-python-version/README.md

 Linux, Windows - Python
 1. Connect your antenna to PC with only one serial port wire.
 2. Install drivers (you can download it "https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads#software")
+3. Change the switch mode and flash the demo binaries via Uniflash (I'm not sure it works on Linux and I recommend you to use Matlab's TI radar toolbox's installation guide in Windows).
-3. Go to the device manager and apply the driver.
+4. Go to the device manager and apply the driver.
-4. Run the code (if you want to change the plotting tool, you can).
+5. Run the code (if you want to change the plotting tool, you can).
 (In Linux, you don't need to download the driver.)